sdsykes/kolmio/README.md

 The steps.json file is simply a record of each position tried, with the position and rotation of each piece.

+### Go

+Because there is an obvious way the solution search can be parallelised, I wrote a solution in Go to try this out.

+It runs essentially the same algorithm, but with a little more emphasis on speed.

+Goroutines are fired off to work on solutions starting with each of the 9 pieces in the top position.
+The first solution to be found is printed out, and the program exits.

+    $ go build
+    $ ./kolmio
+    [P9, P7, P2, P1, P8, P6, P5, P4, P3]

+This typically runs in less than 2mS on my machine.

+By removing the break statement at line 223 you could see all the solutions, which will be slightly slower.
+But still a couple of orders of magnitude faster than Ruby.

+### Further ideas

+Because there are only 2 distinct solutions, eliminating the search for rotations of them could be done early on.
+However, it is rather fun to watch the animation of the search for all 6 solutions.

 ### Thanks